Developer Guidelines

 For example, a button that looks like it will start the game but instead directs the user to

-another game and/or website is not permitted
+another game and/or website is not permitted.

-This restriction is crucial: publishers are unlikely to publish games containing outgoing links
+publishers are unlikely to publish games containing outgoing links

 that will direct traffic away from their website.
-In other words, such outgoing links will

-Here are several examples of outgoing links that we do not permit within games
+Here are several examples of outgoing links that we do not permit within games

 Social Media Links: Links to external social media platforms such as Facebook, X,

-Instagram, etc
+Instagram, etc

 Advertisement Links: Links to external websites or landing pages associated with

-advertisements displayed within the game
+advertisements displayed within the game

 E-commerce Links: Links to external e-commerce websites for purchasing products or

-Survey Links: Links to external surveys or forms for collecting user feedback or data
+Survey Links: Links to external surveys or forms for collecting user feedback or data

 Affiliate Links: Links to external websites or products for which the developer receives a

-commission for referrals
+commission for referrals

 Content Sharing Links: Links for sharing game content or achievements on external

-6.2 Branding in Your Gam
+6.2 Branding in Your Game

-You are allowed to display your brand name or logo in the loading screen, main menu, or
+You are allowed to display your brand name or logo in the loading screen, main menu, or even

-However, any branding elements within the game must not refer the player to an external
+However, any branding elements within the game must not refer the player to an external site,

-6.3 References to App Stores/PlayStor
+6.3 References to App Stores/PlayStore

 References to your game’s AppStore or PlayStore are not permitted within the game itself.